movestore/Movebank-Loc-move2/README.md

 ### Most common errors
 Please always check the overview in step 5.

+Beware that changes of Animal names in your Movebank study will lead to errors in scheduled runs that include data download from Movebank.
+For solving this issue, go back to the Movebank App settings and reselect the correct Animals.

 ### Null or error handling
 **Data:** If one or more Animals are selected but without data meeting the other selection criteria, then they are omitted from the return dataset with a warning only.
 However, if all selected Animals have no data to download then NULL is returned, leading to an error.